khaledalateeq10-maker/Cybersecurity/README.md

-Professional Statement
+# Professional Statement

-I hold a Software Engineering degree with six months of hands-on IT experience in a hospital environment.
-While cybersecurity is a new direction for me, I chose it deliberately — because I see a clear and valuable connection between software engineering and security that I want to build my career around.
+I am a Software Engineering graduate with hands-on IT experience in a healthcare environment.
+My time working in a hospital gave me a firsthand understanding of how critical it is for systems to remain secure and reliable — because in healthcare, a compromised system is not just a technical failure, it's a risk to people's lives.

-My IT experience in healthcare showed me how critical it is for systems to function without failure.
-That environment taught me the real weight of technical responsibility, and it made me think seriously about what it means to protect the infrastructure that people depend on.
-What draws me to cybersecurity is the logic behind it.
-As someone who understands how software is designed and built, I want to develop the skills to analyze where those designs can fail and how to strengthen them.
-The overlap between development and security is where I want to grow and contribute.
-I may be at the beginning of this path, but I’m approaching it with focus and a clear goal — to become a professional who bridges the gap between software engineering and cybersecurity.
+That experience, combined with my background in software development, gives me a perspective that I believe is rare and valuable in cybersecurity.
+I don't just see systems as an outsider trying to break in — I understand how they were built, how developers think, and where the gaps tend to appear.

+I am now deliberately building my expertise in cybersecurity with one clear goal: to become a professional who helps organizations identify vulnerabilities and build stronger, more resilient systems — before someone else finds the weaknesses first.